KnajZ11/rsschool-cv/cv.md

-Andrei Radivilko
+1.Andrei Radivilko;
-knajz11@gmail.com; +375(29) 303-99-28
+2.knajz11@gmail.com; +375(29) 303-99-28;
-There are no skills in development yet, but I want to learn and learn new things Programming skills so far are only those that gave me RSScool function lib() {
+3.There are no skills in development yet, but I want to learn and learn new things;
+4.Programming skills so far are only those that gave me RSScool;
+5.function lib() {
         var _windowContainer = null,
         _guid = null,
         _poll = this,